oldsa/lolprogram/README.md

 ==========
 League of Legends program.
 Gold per minute calculator.

-run grunt serve in main project folder in one terminal tab. run npm start in backend/ folder in another temrinal tab. hit website at localhost:8010
+run gulp serve in main project folder in one terminal tab. run npm start in backend/ folder in another terminal tab. hit website at localhost:8010